 What Kind of Doctor Knows about Spinal Cord Stimulation?

 If you believe you’d benefit from a spinal cord stimulator, talk to a doctor who’s experienced in advanced surgical techniques and state-of-the-art technology.
 That’s exactly what you’ll find in Dr. Skovrlj at NU-Spine in Edison, New Jersey.
 He’s dedicated his career to applying evidence-based spinal treatments to help those in pain, and he’s received multiple awards for his contributions in spine surgery.

 When chronic pain is starting to degrade your quality of life, consider spinal cord stimulation.
-When you can’t see any way else to stop your pain, contact the experts at NU-Spine to begin your journey back from pain.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+When you can’t see any way else to stop your pain, contact the experts at NU-Spine to begin your journey back from pain.Page Updated on Mar 4, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey